 - USB keyboard and mouse (you probably have these lying around).
 Get non-Bluetooth varieties, so you can re-use them if you choose to try my bespoke Air-Gapped Raspberry Pi Wallet.

 - A cheap monitor with a micro HDMI output cable (or regular HDMI output and buy a micro HDMI adaptor.
 NOT a “mini” adaptor, they’re different.)

 - An SSD external hard drive.
 Don’t simply get a “portable” external hard drive.
 They are not necessarily SSD.
 Regular drives fail and are slow, and then you’ll have to download the blockchain again (painful!)

-Create an SD card image using any internet connected computer.
+Create an SD card image using any internet-connected computer.

 Go to the Raspberry Pi website and download the Raspberry Pi OS (32-bit) with desktop.
 It is a “.img” file, not an “.iso” file.
-You could use a different Linux flavour, but each has their own quirks and I can’t guarantee my instructions here will work perfectly.
+You could use a different Linux flavour, but each has its own quirks and I can’t guarantee my instructions here will work perfectly.
 Just use this one, and if you want to experiment with operating systems, do that on another Pi.